overflyer87/custom-cross-lfs-nosystemd-x86_64/README.md

 * Display managers like lightdm or lxdm failed miserably with sysvinit.
 Let's checkout how this goes with openrc.

 * docbook-xsl and docbook-xml never get installed right.
 I have to cheat and copy files over from my hostdistro (/etc/xml).
-And even them I turn it off when building a package whenever I can because with it the package 90% of the time won't build.
+And even then I turn it off when building a package whenever I can because with it the package 90% of the time won't build.

 #### Minor pain points